noodlecollie/arduino-multiproj/readme.md

 * Add support for building projects in different configurations, eg. debug vs release.
 * Add support for creating a project directory and sample configuration file via `build.py`; for example, `build.py --project newProject makeproj`.
-* Refactor scripts so that `--project` is not required unless explicitly needed by the commands being executed.
-For example, the `upload` command currently requires the project to be specified in order to get the `fqbn` for that project; instead, the project config should be copied to the build directory when `build` is executed, and `upload` should look for this in a known place.